Guidelines for Freelance Developers Working with Me

 It’s important to me that the main branch has a sane commit history.
 In all other branches, commit however you like.
 You can make one commit per code review note or address all notes in a single commit.
 Whatever workflow you prefer is fine with me.
 I use Github’s squash and merge functionality, so every pull request collapses down to a single commit.

-Write sensible pull request titles and descriptions.
-The article “How to Write a Git Commit Message” describes the style I prefer, except applied to the pull request, not the individual commits.
+If you submit a pull request with many commits, I’ll read the pull request title, description, and comments.
+I don’t dig through the individual commits, as I assume they represent your intermediate work.
+The article “How to Write a Git Commit Message” describes my preferred style of documenting contributions, except applied to the pull request, not the individual commits.

 When you create a pull request, you’re responsible for ensuring all tests pass in continuous integration.
 Fix any build breaks before sending me code to review.

 If you’ve added a feature or otherwise changed behavior, update the automated tests to exercise the new behavior.

 If you’ve modified a feature that’s difficult to test with automation, manually test the functionality to exercise the new code.
 If you can’t find a way to do that, warn me that it’s untested when you send it for review (this should be extremely rare).